rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Memory Model

-Closedcaption `HAL` is responsible for its own memory management.
-The buffer used to pass cc data through `ccDataCallback()` must be managed after the callback returns.
+Closed Captions `HAL` is responsible for its own memory management.
+The buffer used to pass closed caption data through `ccDataCallback()` must be managed after the callback returns.

 ### Power Management Requirements